gre/developer-portal/_docs/coin/light-sync.md

 ```

 <!--  -->

 {% include alert.html style="success" text="<code>formatOperationSpecifics()</code> and <code>formatAccountSpecifics()</code> are used in the CLI to display account-specific fields and extras of the transaction history, useful for debugging." %}

 <!--  -->

 The same idea applies also to the `Transaction` type which needs to be serialized and formatted for CLI:

+{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) This part may not be required if you don't need transactions for light sync" %}

 `src/families/mycoin/transaction.ts`: